ParthSancheti/InstaMonitorBot/README.md

 * 🔍 Force check anytime with `/check`
 * ♻️ Reset your account with `/reset`
 * 📊 View last known status with `/current`
-* Friendly emoji-rich messages and HTML-safe formatting
+* Emoji-rich, simple, and user-friendly messages

 ---